VBernasconi/digital_musicology/milestone3.md

 <img src="images/music_genre_tot.png" alt="drawing" width="180"/>

-Due to the important amount of different genres, they will later be grouped into more global categories when possible.
+Due to the large amount of different genres, they will later be grouped into more global categories when possible.
 It is also important to understand the main genres listed above, such as '**adult standards**' that does not seem to be a genre but rather a category grouping musical pieces that might be more attractive to an older audience (50 years old and above).
 Same applies with the '**christmas**' category, which might group songs with various musical genres. '**motown**' is also a specific case, since it is the name of an American record label.
 Hence, decisions will have to be made regarding these categories and whether or not they will be taken into account when working on music genres.
 The case of the '**mellow gold**' genre, which seems to have been invented by Spotify to group classic rock of the ‘60s, ‘70s, and ‘80s, will also requires our attention, since it is not a conventional genre in the musical field.

 Bellow is a primary grouping convention into more general categories:
 * **Pop**: [New wave pop, Brill building pop, Bubblegum pop, adult standards, ....]